 - Improve students’ experiences, supporting their mental and physical wellbeing, creating a sense of belonging so they learn, thrive and achieve.

 - Increase engagement in equity, diversity, and inclusion practice across the University through learning opportunities, joint working and shared objectives.

 - Decolonise our culture and curriculum

 - We are working to achieve more inclusive Governance, recognising that it will only be inclusive when it effectively meets the needs of, and engages all our staff and students, taking account of all facets of personal identity.

 This project seeks to develop our course experiences to advance cultural and ethnic diversity as well as global perspective through teaching practice.
 It draws on the experiences of our BAME staff and student network and is supported by our LIFT programme for transformative learning that can deliver more sustainable futures.

 This programme partners Black, Asian and Minority Ethnic students with senior leaders across the University and aims to understand issues faced by students so they inform changes of practice and culture.
 Led by our Equality and Diversity Manager, it was shortlisted in the Times Higher Education Awards 2020.

 Gender Pay Gap

-We are also working to reduce our gender pay gap – the difference between the average salary of a man and the average salary of a woman working at the University.
-Our mean gap in 2019 was 17.83%.
+We are working to reduce our gender pay gap to understand and improve the difference between the average salary of a man and the average salary of a woman working at the University.